-- a) ceding premiums paid; - b) incurred claims recovery, excluding investment components reduced by loss-recovery component allocations: - c) changes that relate to past service changes in the FCF relating to incurred claims recovery; - d) effect of changes in the risk of reinsurers' non-performance; and - e) amounts relating to accounting for onerous groups of underlying insurance contracts issued: - i. income on initial recognition of onerous underlying contracts; - ii. reinsurance contracts held under the GMM: reversals of a loss-recovery component other than changes in the FCF of reinsurance contracts held; and - iii. reinsurance contracts held under the GMM: changes in the FCF of reinsurance contracts held from onerous underlying contracts.
+- a) reinsurance expenses; - incurred claims recovery, excluding investment components reduced by loss-recovery component allocations; - c) changes that relate to past service changes in the FCF relating to incurred claims recovery; - d) effect of changes in the risk of reinsurers' non-performance; and - e) amounts relating to accounting for onerous groups of underlying insurance contracts issued: - i. income on initial recognition of onerous underlying contracts; - ii. reinsurance contracts held under the GMM: reversals of a loss-recovery component other than changes in the FCF of reinsurance contracts held; and - iii. reinsurance contracts held under the GMM: changes in the FCF of reinsurance contracts held from onerous underlying contracts.

-Ceding premiums (reinsurance expenses) are recognised similarly to insurance revenue.
+Reinsurance expenses (ceding premiums) are recognised similarly to insurance revenue.
 The amount of reinsurance expenses recognised in the reporting period depicts the transfer of received insurance contract services at an amount that reflects the portion of ceding premiums that the Group expects to pay in exchange for those services.